booch/presentations/Laziness/slides.md

 ???

 - Original code had 1 advantage:
-    - Only computed value once
+    - Only computes value once
 - But that's easily solved with memoization

 ---